Diagram-Driven Course Questions Generation

-In this supplementary material, we provide more details on our implementation and experiments as follows: \begin{itemize} \item Section A: More details on implementation; \item Section B: More details on baselines; \item Section C: More details on DiagramQG; \item Section D: More experiments on other VQG datasets; \item Section E: More case studies on Diagram. \end{itemize}
+In this supplementary material, we provide more details on our implementation and experiments as follows: \begin{itemize} \item Section A: More details on implementation; \item Section B: More details on baselines; \item Section C: More details on DiagramQG; \item Section D: More case studies on Diagram. \end{itemize}